-For more than a decade we've been looking for an RV travel guide that gives us the information we most need.
+For more than a decade we looked for an RV travel guide that gives us the information we most need.

 We're frugal minded RVers.
-We've searched but, so far, have never found a guide book that's written expressly to help us save money on our travels.
+We've searched but never found a guide that was written expressly to help us save money on our travels.

 For example, we know that many free camping options exist because we've found them.
 But where's the RV travel guide that tells us exactly where these are located?

-Luckily for us, in many areas of North America, including the most scenic states (Texas, New Mexico, Arizona, Utah, California, and Colorado) there are still plenty of free, scenic, legal, and safe camping areas.
+Luckily for us, in many areas of North America, including the most scenic states in the southwest (Texas, New Mexico, Arizona, Utah, California, Colorado) there are still plenty of free, scenic, legal, and safe camping areas.

-But, since no one is making money from these sites, there are no guide books showing them and no ads in magazines to tell you about them.
-And, understandably, the business people who run the pay campgrounds would not take too kindly to seeing highway road signs that read:
+But, since no one is making money from them, there are no guide books showing their locations and no ads in magazines to tell you about them.
+And, understandably, the business people who run the pay campgrounds nearby would not take too kindly to seeing highway road signs that read:

 Free Camping: 5 Sites, Suitable For RVs Less Than 38 feet,